 Parkinson’s can be an isolating disease.
 Getting out of the house becomes more difficult, and PD can, understandably, provoke feelings of depression and loneliness.
 However, research has shown that regular social interaction can greatly improve mood in people with Parkinson’s.
 Many experts suggest finding others with Parkinson’s or attending patient support groups.
 Interacting with people in their same situation can help your loved one feel less alone and more in control of their life.

-If you’re interested in learning more about Parkinson’s home care in Tampa, reach out to the senior care experts at Home Care Assistance.
+If you’re interested in learning more about Parkinson’s home care in Clearwater, reach out to the senior care experts at Home Care Assistance.
 Our caregivers are highly-trained, subjected to extensive background checks, and available 24/7.
 And, because we know your loved one’s care needs can change without notice, we never require you to sign a long-term contract.
 Call a Care Manager at (727) 330-7862 who can address any questions or concerns you may have, or schedule your free in-home consultation.